Battlbox

 Shot Placement: The Key to Success

 No matter how fast your arrow is, shot placement remains the most critical factor in bow hunting.
+An arrow that hits its mark is far more effective than a faster arrow that misses.

 Importance of Accuracy